t04glovern/device_farm_demo/.blog/README.md

 ## Codemagic Device Farm Setup

-Finally we're able to setup Codemagic to use the credentials we just created to launch AWS Device Farm instances.
+Finally we are able to setup Codemagic to use the credentials we just created to launch AWS Device Farm instances.
 Head back to Codemagic and go to the Settings page of the `device_farm_demo` project

 Expand the `test` step and select `AWS Device Farm` as the location in which to run the tests.
 Add the two secrets from the previous step to the boxes below that